SEALAB

-SEALAB I, II, and III were experimental underwater habitats developed by the United States Navy in the 1960s to prove the viability of saturation diving and humans living in isolation for extended periods of time.
-The knowledge gained from the SEALAB expeditions helped advance the science of deep sea diving and rescue, and contributed to the understanding of the psychological and physiological strains humans can endure.
+SEALAB I, II, and III were experimental underwater habitats developed and deployed by the United States Navy during the 1960s to prove the viability of saturation diving and humans living in isolation for extended periods of time.
+The knowledge gained from the SEALAB expeditions helped advance the science of deep sea diving and rescue and contributed to the understanding of the psychological and physiological strains humans can endure.

 United States Navy Genesis Project

-Preliminary research work was undertaken by George F. Bond.
+Preliminary research work was undertaken by George F. Bond, who named the project after the Book of Genesis, which prophesied humans would gain dominion over the oceans.
 Bond began investigations in 1957 to develop theories about saturation diving.
 Bond's team exposed rats, goats, monkeys, and human beings to various gas mixtures at different pressures.
 By 1963 they had collected enough data to test the first SEALAB habitat.

+At the time, Jacques Cousteau and Edwin A. Link were pursuing privately funded saturation diving projects to study long-term underwater living.
+Link's efforts resulted in the first underwater habitat, occupied by aquanaut Robert Sténuit in the Mediterranean Sea at a depth of 61 m for one day on September 6, 1962.
+Cousteau's habitats included Conshelf I, with a 2-person crew at a depth of 10 m near Marseilles, placed on September 14, 1962, and Conshelf II, placed in the Red Sea at depths of 11 and 27 m on June 15, 1963.
+Later that year, the Kennedy administration decided to open a new "race" frontier, directing the navy to begin the SEALAB program.

 SEALAB I

-SEALAB I was commanded by Captain Bond, who became known as "Papa Topside".
+SEALAB I was commanded by Captain Bond, who became known as "Papa Topside."
 SEALAB I proved that saturation diving in the open ocean was viable for extended periods.
 The experiment also offered information about habitat placement, habitat umbilicals, humidity, and helium speech descrambling.